Register your overseas travel and/or residential details here.

-New Zealanders travelling or resident in Jamaica should have comprehensive medical and travel insurance policies in place that include provision for medical evacuation by air.
+New Zealanders travelling or living in Jamaica should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.

 New Zealanders travelling or resident in Jamaica are encouraged to register their details with the Ministry of Foreign Affairs and Trade.

 Street Address 99 Bank St, Suite 727, Ottawa, Canada, K1P 6G3

 Telephone +1 613 238 5991 Facsimile +1 613 238 5707